A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 After the cancellation of the above shows, “The Simpsons” took shots at all of them in a “Treehouse of Horror” episode (putting the shows’ names on tombstones).

 Writing for older or all-ages audiences also extended to action shows of the decade.
-The most famous of such was 1992’s “Batman: The Animated Series,” which combined a more mature writing style with higher quality animation.
+The most famous of these 1990s shows was 1992’s “Batman: The Animated Series,” which combined a more mature writing style with higher quality TV animation.

 On cable, “Beavis and Butt-Head” and its spin-off “Daria” were popular.
 However, the most successful adult-oriented cable cartoon was the 1997 debut of “South Park,” which raised the bar on edgy animation.
 In 1999, Fox debuted “Family Guy,” a show that became popular in the following decade.